louisronron/pynetcal/README.md

 ## 3.0.
 Installation

-There are two ways to install and use *PySubnetter*.
+There are two ways to install and use *PyNetcal*.

 ### 3.1.
 Binary